APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

 ### 2.4  Update on Actions from the RP Strategy Session - Feb 2019

- - Work through actions
+ - As above.
+ <br> **ACTION**  Outstanding actions to be included in agenda of June 2019 RP Meeting; Completed actions to be reported on.

 ### 2.5  Update on Actions from AI-PFR Workshop - Nov 2018

- - Work through actions

-Hamish
+ - Hamish led the discussion as the RP worked through actions from AI-PFR Workshop.
+Actions were as follows:

-AI to consider the following five areas of potential future focus/priority at their Steering Committee meeting tomorrow and come back to PFR with a refined view as what future collaborative activity might look like.
+AI to consider the following five areas of potential future focus/priority
 1. Developing horticultural/perennial tree crop functionality in APSIM.
 2. Climate change response functionality in APSIM.
 3. Developing multi-functional landscape capability in APSIM.
 4. Precision agriculture.
 5. Considering high performance computing needs and potential implications.
 Recommendation - First step would be to collate what everyone is doing.
 To ensure APSIM Infrastruture can deal with the high perforamnce computer.
 Keith to start Github repository

+<br> **ACTION**  RP agreed to review each of these areas as part of the review of the Development Plan.
+Each home org would provide interest, syngery as part of the process of developing the plan for 19/20.

 ### 2.6 Software